Stage 1 Draft / November 18, 2025

 This function requires its this value to be a constructor function that supports the parameter conventions of the Promise constructor.

-The abstract operation PerformPromiseAllKeyed takes arguments promises (an Object), constructor (a constructor), resultCapability (a PromiseCapability Record), and promiseResolve (a function object) and returns either a normal completion containing an ECMAScript language value or a throw completion.
+The abstract operation PerformPromiseAllKeyed takes arguments variant (all or all-settled), promises (an Object), constructor (a constructor), resultCapability (a PromiseCapability Record), and promiseResolve (a function object) and returns either a normal completion containing an ECMAScript language value or a throw completion.
 It performs the following steps when called:

 1. Let allKeys be ? promises.[[OwnPropertyKeys]]().